Martin Taupau: 2019

 Taupau made 25 appearances for Manly in the 2019 NRL season as the club qualified for the finals after finishing in sixth place.
 Taupau played in the club's elimination final victory over Cronulla and also featured in Manly's elimination final loss against South Sydney.

 On 10 December, Taupau signed a contract extension with Manly to remain at the club until the end of the 2022 season.

 2020

 Taupau played 18 games for Manly in the 2020 NRL season.
 The club finished a disappointing 13th on the table and missed out on the finals.

 2021

 Taupau played 26 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

 2022

 It was announced that Manly would not renew Taupau's contract for the 2023 NRL season.

-In October Taupau was named in the Samoa squad for the 2021 Rugby League World Cup.
+In October, Taupau was named in the Samoa squad for the 2021 Rugby League World Cup.

 2023

 On 21 January, it was announced that Taupau had signed for Brisbane ahead of the 2023 NRL season.
+He made his club debut in round 1 against the Penrith Panthers in a 13 - 12 win.
+He played in the first 17 games of the season for the Brisbane side.
+On 5 July, it was announced that Taupau had resigned with Brisbane outfit for the 2024 season.
+Against South Sydney, Taupau was sin binned for a dangerous knee lift.He was given a three-match ban for it.

+Taupau played a total of 20 games for Brisbane in the 2023 NRL season but did not feature in the clubs finals campaign nor the 2023 NRL Grand Final loss against Penrith.

+2024

+Taupau played 13 games for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.
+On 4 November, the Brisbane outfit announced that Taupau had re-signed a one year extension with the club.

+2025

+On 17 May, it was announced that Taupau would be released from the remainder of his Brisbane contract after he had liked a post from former player Elijah Taylor that criticised the coaching techniques of Brisbane coach Michael Maguire.